mattjcamp/datapointsr/README.md

 The idea is that you would start the workflow by building a DataPoints object with the dataframe and category specifications.
-This object will maintain the full dataset in a long format (the Variable, Value combination that comes from `reshape`).
+This object will maintain the full dataset in a long format (the variable, value combination that comes from `reshape`).
 This would work as normal with  the `dplyr` verbs like `select()` and `filter()`.
 I would also want to define these new verbs specifically for DataPoints: